webmachinelearning/webnn/device-selection-explainer.md

 ### Hybrid execution scenarios using NPU, CPU and GPU

 Many platforms support various hybrid execution scenarios involving NPU, CPU, and GPU (e.g. NPU-CPU, NPU-GPU, NPU-CPU-GPU), but these are not explicitly exposed and controlled in WebNN.
 They are best selected and controlled by the implementations.
-However, we should distillate the main use cases behind hybrid execution and define a hinting/mapping mechanism, such as the power preference mentioned earlier.
+However, we should distill the main use cases behind hybrid execution and define a hinting/mapping mechanism, such as the power preference mentioned earlier.

 As an example for handling hybrid execution as well as the underlying challenges, take a look at [OpenVINO device selection](https://blog.openvino.ai/blog-posts/automatic-device-selection-and-configuration).